 If you are using Jalapeno Peppers, you can slice it length wise, or you can actually also slice it width wise, and leave the seeds in there.
 The latter will make it more spicy, so be warned!

-If you are looking for more pork stir fry recipes – check out my Bamboo Pork Stir Fry or Chinese Shredded Pork with Peppers recipes!
+By the way, if you’re looking for delicious broccoli recipes, check out my Broccoli Pork Stir Fry, Twice Cook Pork Recipe 回鍋肉, Bamboo Pork Stir Fry and Chinese Shredded Pork with Peppers recipes!

 How to make Pork and Pepper Stir Fry